Nellu (1974 film)

 In 1972, Kariat approached Valsala for permission to adapt the novel, and when she agreed, he asked K. G. George, S. L. Sadanandan and Valsala to write separate scripts based on the novel and in the end, took certain portions from all the three and made the film.
 Principal photography commenced in 1972 with filming taking place in various villages near Thirunelli in Wayanad.
-The film has music composed by Salil Chowdhury, cinematography by Balu Mahendra and editing by Hrishikesh Mukherjee and Appu.
+The film has music composed by Salil Chowdhury, cinematography by Balu Mahendra and editing by Hrishikesh Mukherjee and MN Appu.

 Nellu was released theatrically on 23 August 1974; it received critical acclaim, primarily for the script and making, and was a box office success, running for more than 100 days in theatres.
 The film marks the debut of cinematographer Balu Mahendra although not his first release.
 He won the Kerala State Film Award for Best Photography (Colour).
 Hrishikesh Mukherjee and Appu won the award for Kerala State Film Award for Best Editing.
 The film also won the 1974 Filmfare Award for Best Film - Malayalam.

-Plot

-On his pilgrimage to Thirunelli temple and to immerse the ashes of his mother in the sacred river Papanashini that flows beside the temple, Raghavan Nair befriends the family of Savithri Warasyar, a widow.
-He stays with the family at her request.
-Nair comes across the life of the tribals.
-Their struggle against Nature, superstitions, the servility and exploitation they put up with, all of this become notes in his diary.
-The story is narrated through Nair’s observations.